2086 Allen Building | 979-845-3082 | email@example.com | VITA

 - American politics and methodology

-Dr. Paul M. Kellstedt’s fields of expertise are American politics and methodology.
-Prior to joining the Texas A&M University faculty, Dr. Kellstedt taught at Brown University and the University of Minnesota.
-He was a Harvard University Fellow in the Joan Shorenstein Center on the Press, Politics, and Public Policy in the Kennedy School of Government in 1999, and an Academic Visitor at Nuffield College, University of Oxford, in 2008.
+Dr. Paul M. Kellstedt’s fields of expertise are public opinion and political methodology.
+Prior to joining the Texas A&M University faculty, he taught at Brown University and the University of Minnesota.
+He has been a Visiting Fellow at the Kennedy School of Government at Harvard University (1999), at Nuffield College, University of Oxford (2008), and at Centro de Investigación y Docencia Económicas (2014).

 His current research projects include work on economic evaluations in the mass public and an examination of the nature of policy mood.
 Dr. Kellstedt has teaching interests in public opinion, voting behavior, campaigns and elections, research design, econometrics, and time-series analysis.